 As the data is gathered from all internal and external data sources, put together into one place and then neatly categorized, your team doesn’t have to juggle several spreadsheets to find the data they need – they have everything in one place.

-And there are a lot of product information types that the PIM systems can manage and keep updated:
+There are a lot of product information types that the PIM systems can manage and keep updated:

 • Technical data.